kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 After days of walking on the Kumano Kodo, I finally let go of a breath I didn't know I'd been holding for years.
 My shoulders have never felt lighter, free from the weight from everyday's life.
 My chest feels full while I contemplate the satisfaction of achieving something bigger than myself.
 The walk has come to an end, but I feel the pilgrimage has only started.

 I learned that the walk was the destination.
 Each step was an arrival, and the trail has become a metaphor for life.
+The man who's stepping on the train back to Kyoto is not the same man who stepped on the Kumano Kodo.

 ## Tomorrow
 <span class="subtitle">New paths</span>